LaughNet: synthesizing laughter utterances from waveform silhouettes and a single laughter example: Experiments

-Since the purpose of this research was not just synthesizing new laughter utterances but developing a novel control interface for synthesis systems, we need a method of evaluating the performance of waveform silhouettes as means of control.
-Table \ref{tab:mse} shows the mean squared error (MSE) between the input silhouettes and silhouettes of the generated laughter waveforms.
+Since the purpose of this research was not simply synthesizing new laughter utterances but developing a novel control interface for synthesis systems, we need a method to evaluate the performance of waveform silhouettes as means of control.
+Table \ref{tab:mse} shows the mean squared error (MSE) between the input silhouettes and silhouettes of the generated waveforms.
 More specifically, the error was calculated using the silhouette before quantization.
-Simply speaking, if we had an accuracy interface then the error between the input and output silhouette would be minimal.
+Simply speaking, if we had an accuracy interface, then the error between the input and output silhouette would be minimal.
 Interestingly, the two models used $\mu$-law for quantization (\texttt{MU256} and \texttt{MU016}) had the same error, which is lower than the model using the linear function for quantization (\texttt{LN256}).
 We can say that \texttt{MU256} and \texttt{MU016} have a more precise control interface than \texttt{LN256}.

 While MSE provide some objective evaluations over the control accuracy, it is difficult for humans to understand.
 Figure \ref{fig:syn_silh} presents examples of input silhouettes and silhouettes of the synthesized laughter.
 Subjectively speaking, we can see that the input silhouette successfully guided the shape of the generated waveform.
+Furthermore, we performed simple manipulation operations (stretch the silhouettes vertical and horizontally) to test the feasibility to use waveform silhouette as a mean of control.
+These samples were not evaluated subjectively, but readers can listen to them in the associated web page\footnote{Laughter samples are available at \url{https://nii-yamagishilab.github.io/sample-laughnet-waveform-silhouette/}}.
 It is important to note that the accuracy of the control needs to be put in the context of a synthesis system, meaning that while we want an accuracy control, we also want LaughNet to synthesize laughter with the characteristics of the training example.
 Balancing between the two objectives is a research topic that we want to explore more in the future.
 One direction to solve this problem is increasing the level of abstraction of the waveform silhouette and allow the synthesis model to automatically determine the details of the waveform